coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ```

 will run the `Snakefile_2`.
 Thanks to that, now we can also how multiple `Snakefile`s in one directory.
 The `--cores` flag tells Snakemake how many resources (cores) from our computer Snakemake can use to execute the workflow.
 It is mandatory flag, so one cannot omit it.

-- Definition of the workflow via rules
-- File based approach
-- `expand`

 ### Rules